physics-chalmers/tif285/doc/LectureNotes/_build/html/_sources/content/MachineLearning/NeuralNet/NeuralNet.md

      - The batch size (interplay between stochasticity and efficiency)
      - Learning rates.

-in conclusion, there are scary many options when designing an ANN.
+In conclusion, there are scary many options when designing an ANN.
 A physicist should always have the ambition to learn about the model itself.

 <!-- !split -->
 ## Deriving the back propagation code for a multilayer perceptron model